Google browser cookies are planning anti-competition, advertisers tell EU | ExBulletin

 Google browser cookies are planning anti-competition, advertisers tell EU

-Brussels, September 28 (Reuters)-Google’s (GOOGL.O) plan to block a popular web tracking tool called “cookies” is anti-competitive, a group of advertisers, publishers and technology companies Said in a complaint to EU antitrust regulators.
+Brussels (Reuters)-Google’s plan to block a popular web tracking tool called “cookies” is anti-competitive, a group of advertisers, publishers and technology companies complain to EU antitrust regulators Said in.

 Complaints could boost the European Commission’s investigation into the European Commission’s alphabet unit Google’s privacy sandbox in June, which states that companies can target consumer clusters without being personally identifiable.
 Said that it may be possible.